phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 {% endhighlight %}

 I am adding version 2.2.0 as I have that version installed on my system.
-If you have different version of hadoop installed please change accordingly.
+If you have different version of hadoop installed, please change accordingly.

 *hadoop-yarn-client* dependency contains all protocols to talk to resource manager and node manager .
 We need *hadoop-common* to do hdfs operations.

 ## Step 2 : Yarn Client

-For every Yarn application, there will be a client which will launch application specific master.
+For every yarn application, there will be a client which will launch application specific master.

 So let's start implementing one

-### Step 2.1 : Start YARN client
+### Step 2.1 : Start yarn client

 First we have to start a YarnClient, which will talk to Resource manager on our behalf.